-Ken Burns's speaking fee falls within range: $75,000 and above
+Ken Burns's speaking fee falls

 A poll by Real Screen Magazine designated Ken’s documentary film The Civil War as the second most influential documentary film of all time.
 He was also named, alongside Robert Flaherty, as the most influential documentary maker of all time.
 With a glittering roster of awards including ten Emmys and a pair of Oscar nominations, in 2008 Ken was given a Lifetime Achievement Award by the Academy of Television Arts and Sciences.
 In addition more than twenty higher education institutions have awarded him honorary degrees.

 Ken’s films document nothing less than the history of America in a way which has brought pleasure and new understanding of the nation to many millions of viewers.
 His subjects have ranged widely from The Civil War (“a masterpiece” – New York Times,) which won more than forty major awards and garnered an audience of 40 million viewers on its premiere, to Baseball, which the Daily News described as “[resonating] like a Mozart symphony.”

 Other subjects have included Not For Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony, telling the story of the women who effectively began the women’s rights movement in America.
 This documentary won the Peabody Award in 2000.
 Other major figures covered by Ken’s films are Jack Johnson, Mark Twain, Frank Lloyd Wright and Thomas Jefferson.
 He has also made a trilogy of films exploring the work and teachings of philosopher and painter William Segal.